Working in Market - Japan

 - The Japanese travel industry is one of the most vertically integrated in the world.
 Major Japanese companies control all levels of the distribution system.
 This integration remains a key feature of the Japanese travel trade.

-- There is a gradual increase in the FIT market, as Japanese outbound travellers become more confident to travel independently and are less reliant on packaged tours.
+- There is a gradual increase in the FIT market, as Japanese outbound travellers become more confident about travelling independently and are less reliant on packaged tours.

-- As demand for FIT travel grows, the Japanese travel industry will continue to become more customized and consumer-oriented.
-However, language will always be a barrier for most Japanese travellers, so reliance on the industry will remain high relative to other countries.
+- As demand for FIT travel grows, the Japanese travel industry will continue to become more customised and consumer-oriented.
+However, language may continue to be a barrier for most Japanese travellers, so reliance on the industry will remain high relative to other countries.

 - Large wholesalers are increasing their focus on retail consultants to deliver better services to win customers.
-In particular, since COVID-19, the number of retail shops has been significantly reduced.
-In order to clarify the difference from competitors, they have assigned destination specialists who can respond to individual customer requests to enhance the consulting ability.
-A majority of consumers search destination information and package tours through online but visit retail shops for further consultation and bookings.
-Consumers purchase package tours due to multiple factors including: language, price competitiveness and the strong protection provided by travel agency laws.
+In particular, since the pandemic, the number of retail shops has been significantly reduced.
+In order to differentiate from competitors,, they have assigned destination specialists who can respond to individual customer requests to enhance their consulting ability.
+A majority of consumers search for destination information and package tours online but visit retail shops for further consultation and bookings.
+Consumers purchase package tours due to multiple factors, including language, price competitiveness and the strong protection provided by travel agency laws.

-- In addition to the two major brochure seasons of Kamiki (April to September) and Shimoki (October to March), some of wholesalers have begun developing secondary package tours more frequently for customer to make booking earlier time to secure flights and accommodation.
-This means, in addition to online, paper based (brochures) are still the prime instrument for customer decision making process.
+- In addition to the two major brochure seasons of Kamiki (April to September) and Shimoki (October to March), some wholesalers have begun to produce and sell package tours more frequently for customers to make earlier bookings to secure flights and accommodation.
+In addition to online, paper-based (brochures) are still a popular tool for the customer decision-making process (noting HIS is currently the main agent offering paper brochures).

 - The number of online-only businesses in Japan is increasing, and major wholesalers are expanding online services and advertising.

-- To take advantage of consumers who book their flights online, some online travel agents are capturing growth by focusing on selling accommodation and optional tours only.
+- To take advantage of consumers who book their flights online, some online travel agents are capturing growth by focusing on selling accommodation and tours.

 Planning and purchasing travel

-- When buying travel products consumers tend to refer to a mix of information sources, this includes general internet search, reference to guidebooks, visiting travel agents or NTO websites and brochures.
+- When buying travel products, consumers tend to refer to a mix of information sources.
+This includes general internet search, reference to guidebooks, visiting travel agents, NTO websites, and brochures.

 - Repeat travellers tend to use the internet more for research and bookings, in addition to the traditional distribution channels.